2022 FIFA World Cup qualification – UEFA Group C

 The 2022 FIFA World Cup qualification UEFA Group C was one of the ten UEFA groups in the World Cup qualification tournament to decide which teams would qualify for the 2022 FIFA World Cup finals tournament in Qatar.
-Group C consisted of five teams: the Bulgaria national football team, the Italy national football team, the Lithuania national football team, the Northern Ireland national football team and the Switzerland national football team.
+Group C consisted of five teams: Bulgaria, Italy, Lithuania, Northern Ireland and Switzerland.
 The teams played against each other home-and-away in a round-robin format.

 The group winners, Switzerland, qualified directly for the World Cup finals, while the runners-up, Italy, advanced to the second round (play-offs).

 Standings

 Matches

 The fixture list was confirmed by UEFA on 8 December 2020, the day following the draw.
 Times are CET/CEST, as listed by UEFA (local times, if different, are in parentheses).

 Goalscorers

 Discipline

 A player was automatically suspended for the next match for the following offences: